judeclark19/coding-quiz/README.md

      * __console.log (correct)__
 </details>

+***

+## Known Issues
+Scoreboard shows a negative number for time left if the user gets the last answer wrong with fewer than 10 seconds on the clock.
+I'd prefer it to display 0 instead.

+***

-## Feature wishlist to maybe implement someday
+## Feature wishlist (to maybe implement someday)
-* Easy, Medium, and Hard levels
+* Easy, Medium, and Hard modes
 * Questions appear in a shuffled order
 * Validation on whether the user enters their name for the scoreboard or leaves it blank

+***

 ## License
 MIT License